What is Bone Broth?

 Stock is made with meaty bones, which are simmered for a slightly longer time of 3 to 4 hours, which gives a stronger taste to broth and is also more gelatinous.
 Think adding stocks to risottos and gravies.

 Bone Broth is made with bones and more specifically marrow bone and knuckle bones which are full of goodness.
-Bone broth is simmered for a much longer time, over hours to release the gelatine in the marrow and cartilage as well as other nutrients.
-Bone broth can be used as a submitted for stock in culinary creations or can be consumed as is.
+Bone broth is simmered for a much longer time, over 24 hours to release the gelatine in the marrow and cartilage as well as other nutrients.
+Bone broth can be used as a substituted for stock in culinary creations or can be consumed as is.

 How do you make Bone Broth?